srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ## In This Lab

-In this lab, you will, create an Individual Enrollment within Azure Device Provisioning Service (DPS) to automatically connect a pre-built simulated device to Azure IoT Hub.
+In this lab, you will, create an individual enrollment within Azure Device Provisioning Service (DPS) to automatically connect a pre-built simulated device to Azure IoT Hub.
 You will also fully retire the device by removing it from both DPS and IoT Hub.

 This lab includes:

 * Verify Lab Prerequisites
-* Create New Individual Enrollment in DPS
+* Create New individual enrollment in DPS
 * Configure Simulated Device
 * Test Simulated Device
 * Retire the Device